McDonald's investor renews push for antibiotic reduction in all meat

-A McDonald's Corp (MCD.N) shareholder is redoubling efforts to convince the fast-food chain to stop all of its global restaurants from serving the meat of animals raised with antibiotics that are vital for fighting human infections.
+(Reuters) - A McDonald's Corp (MCD.N) shareholder is redoubling efforts to convince the fast-food chain to stop all of its global restaurants from serving the meat of animals raised with antibiotics that are vital for fighting human infections.

 More than 70 percent of medically important antibiotics in the United States are sold for livestock use.
 Scientists have warned that the routine use of antibiotics to promote growth and prevent illness in healthy farms animals contributes to the rise of dangerous, antibiotic-resistant "superbug" infections, which kill at least 23,000 Americans each year and pose a significant threat to global health.

-The Congregation of Benedictine Sisters of Boerne, Texas, is asking directors at McDonald's to prohibit the use of medically important antibiotics in its global poultry supply chain.
+The Congregation of Benedictine Sisters of Boerne, Texas, asked directors at McDonald's to prohibit the use of medically important antibiotics in its global poultry supply chain.
 McDonald's already has adopted that policy for the chicken served in its U.S. restaurants.

-The group is also asking the fast-food chain to set global targets and timelines for switching to pork and beef raised without the non-therapeutic use of medically important antibiotics.
+The group also asking the fast-food chain to set global targets and timelines for switching to pork and beef raised without the non-therapeutic use of medically important antibiotics.

 Just over 20 percent of McDonald's shareholders voted in favor of a similar proposal at this year's annual meeting.
+The sisters pulled a prior resolution after McDonald's announced its plans to change its policies on chicken in the United States.

 The sisters aim to have shareholders vote on the new proposal at McDonald's 2017 annual meeting.